 In 2009 the EURObservational Research Programme (EORP) was launched.
 The aim of this programme of registries is to provide a better understanding of medical practice, based on observational data collected with more robust methodological procedures.

 - more than 1 000 centres with 70 000 patients

 - Today, over 70 countries are already participating in at least one study & we invite you to join!

 The main features of the EURObservational Research Programme

 - Network of volunteer centres appointed by ESC constituent bodies

-- Use on-line electronic Case Report Forms (CRF) allowing user friendly web based data entry
+- Use on-line electronic Case Report Form (CRF) allowing user friendly web based data entry

-- Full involvement of the ESC National Societies and relevant ESC Constituent Bodies
+- Full involvement of the ESC National Societies (NS) and relevant ESC Constituent Bodies

-Sentinel S/R to assess the impact of interventional procedures and imaging techniques (Atrial Fibrillation Ablation, TransCatheter Valve Treatment)
+Sentinel to assess the impact of interventional procedures and imaging techniques.

-Special S/R to assess epidemiology and management of rarer conditions as arising critical issues in terms of public health (severity of the disease, stringent clinical needs, costs) (Pregnancy and Cardiac disease, Cardiomyopathies)Prevention S/R to assess cardiovascular risk factors epidemiology and prevention measures (EUROASPIRE IV)
+Special to assess epidemiology and management of rarer conditions as arising critical issues in terms of public health (severity of the disease, stringent clinical needs, costs).

 Please contact us if you require more information concerning our activities